jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

   `h5Reader.py` - Reads in point cloud images from an h5 file <br>

 Note that all of these python files should be run on python version 3 or greater. <br>
-All of the files except for `h5Reader.py` and `depthToPC.py` take in command line arguments which can be seen by running the program with the -h option<br>
+All of the files except for `h5Reader.py` and `depthToPC.py` take in command line arguments which can be seen by running the program with the -h option (ie. `python3 dsetFormat.py -h`)<br>

 ## Running